-For hedging or other purposes, a Fund may invest in investment companies that seek to track the composition and/or performance of specific indexes or portions of specific indexes.
-Certain of these investment companies, known as exchange-traded funds ("ETFs"), are traded on a securities exchange.
+Each Fund may invest in investment companies that seek to track the composition and/or performance of specific indexes or portions of specific indexes.
+Certain of these investment companies, including ETFs and certain closed-end funds, are traded on a securities exchange.
 The market prices of index-based investments will fluctuate in accordance with changes in the underlying portfolio securities of the investment company and also due to supply and demand of the investment company's shares on the exchange upon which the shares are traded.
 Index-based investments may not replicate or otherwise match the composition or performance of their specified index due to transaction costs, among other things.

 Investments by a Fund in other investment companies, including ETFs, will be subject to the limitations of the 1940 Act except as permitted by SEC orders.
 The Funds may rely on SEC orders that permit them to invest in certain ETFs beyond the limits contained in the 1940 Act, subject to certain terms and conditions.
-Generally, these terms and conditions require Board to approve policies and procedures relating to certain of a Fund's investments in ETFs.
+Generally, these terms and conditions require Board of Directors of the Company (the "Board") to approve policies and procedures relating to certain of a Fund's investments in ETFs.
 These policies and procedures require, among other things, that (i) the Adviser conducts a Fund's investment in ETFs without regard to any consideration received by the Fund or any of its affiliated persons and (ii) the Adviser certifies to the Board quarterly that it has not received any consideration in connection with an investment by the Fund in an ETF, or if it has, the amount and purpose of the consideration will be reported to the Board and an equivalent amount of advisory fees shall be waived by the Adviser.